 Increase Your Excess

-Raising your excess from $500 to $1,500 or more can reduce your annual premium.
-Only do this if you can afford the higher excess.
+Raising your excess from $750 to $1,500 or more can meaningfully reduce your annual premium on a high-value Maserati.
+Only do this if you can comfortably cover the excess.

 4